Graduate School

 When scheduling their final oral examinations, thesis option master’s students are required to submit the pretext pages of their thesis to the Graduate School at least two weeks prior to the final oral examination.
 Pretext pages include the abstract, copyright, title page, approval page, acknowledgment page, contribution of authors, table of contents, list of figures, tables, appendices, dedication (optional), and preface (optional).
 It is expected that students will distribute examination copies to all their committee members, including the Graduate Council representative, sufficiently early to permit thorough review of the thesis prior to the student’s final oral examination.

-The results from studies conducted using human subjects without obtaining Institutional Review Board approval shall not be used to satisfy master’s thesis or doctoral dissertation requirements.
+For master's thesis and doctoral dissertations that use human subjects, Institutional Review Board (IRB) approval is required.
 For more information, please send an email to irb@oregonstate.edu or visit the IRB website.

 The credit allowed for the thesis, including research and preparation of the manuscript, varies from 6 to 12 credits.
 In certain departments and programs, the M.S. or M.A. thesis is optional, to be determined in each case by the department/school/program and the major professor.
 See departmental descriptions.